l7mp/stunner/docs/examples/mediasoup/README.md

   - `iceServerUser` is the username used for authentication in STUNner
   - `iceServerPass` is the credential used for authentication in STUNner

+## Help

+STUNner development is coordinated in Discord, feel free to [join](https://discord.gg/DyPgEsbwzc).

+## Acknowledgments

+This demo is adopted from [damhau/mediasoup-demo-docker](https://github.com/damhau/mediasoup-demo-docker).
+Huge thanks to @damhau for the great demo!